-CD 3930 Preschool Practicum 1-2 s.h. (max.
-2 s.h.)
+CD 3930 Preschool Practicum 1 s.h

-Taken concurrently with CD 3580: the field experience for observing, planning, and practicing strategies that are learned in CD 3580.
-Prerequisites: CD 2160, CD 2650, CD 3100, CD 3580.
+For child development students in the bachelor degree program who complete the entire major at Madonna University.
+Taken concurrently with CD 3580, this is the field experience for observing, planning, and practicing strategies that are learned in CD 3580.
+Prerequisites: CD 2160, CD 2650, CD 3100.
+Observe posted deadlines for submission of application forms.